Monday, December 18, 2023

 One anachronistic element of U.S. higher education is Greek organizations - fraternities and sororities.
 The result of grass-roots student interest in the early 20th century, fraternities and sororities sprung up to provide enriching out-of-class experiences such as debate societies, sports, self-governance, and even lodging and food.
 As higher education embraced a wholistic philosophy, the things that fraternities and sororities offered were democratized - offering them more broadly to all students.
 As this happened, Greek organizations drifted to a focus on primarily what they offered in terms of social opportunity.

 I was a member of an undergraduate fraternity, and my wife and daughters were also affiliated during their undergraduate years.
 I know Greek organizations and know that many are good and provide an important belonging place for their members.
 However, in regard to systemic relevance, they now stand as bastions of socio-economic and cultural separatism and sometimes contribute to anti-intellectual cultures.
 Such is the possibility at the University of Maryland, which just suspended all of its Greek organizations for conduct that "threatened the safety and well-being of members of the university community."
 Maryland reversed is broad suspension of all Greek organizations and retained only 5 for further investigation.
 Of course, the Fraternity Forward coalition issued a restraining order and plans to continue to pursue litigation against Maryland.
 Some of the national organizations that have affiliates at Maryland threaten legal action as well.
-When an institution has to act this broadly, something is wrong systemically and that is the conclusion that an unfortunate number of institutions need to confront.
+When an institution has to act this broadly, something is wrong systemically.
+Federal anti-hazing legislation after decades of hand-ringing by Greek organizations and campuses is a clear indication that problems within these organizations are persistent and most likely unsolvable.

 Right of association adherents will say that institutions cannot prohibit student associations such as Greek organizations.
 Case law demonstrates that they are correct.
 However, as far as I know, case law does not require an institution to support and provide resources to organizations that it does not officially recognize.
 Colleges and universities could choose to simply say "enough already" and push these organizations into an independent status and inform students to affiliate with them at their own risk.